 Is the phulkari dupatta handmade?

 Traditionally, Phulkari is handwoven; however, with growing demands, many machine-made Phulkari dupattas are also available.
-To determine whether you are buying a machine-made or a handmade dupatta is to look for the stitch on the other side.
+To determine whether you are buying a machine-made or a handmade dupatta, look for the stitch on the other side.

 Which place is famous for phulkari work?

-All of Punjab is famous for Phulkari; however, Amritsar, Ludhiana & Patiala are known for their craftsmanship.
+Punjab is famous for Phulkari; however, Amritsar, Ludhiana, & Patiala are known for their craftsmanship.

 What kind of material is used for phulkari chunni?

 There are several materials used for making fulkari chunni.
 Some of the most common materials used are:

 - Silk Chinon